RocketMap/RocketMap/docs/extras/webhooks.md

 ### `captcha`

 A `captcha` event is sent whenever a scan worker encounters a captcha.

-Note: at present it is not possible to disable `captcha` events: they will be sent regardless of your `wh-types` settings.

 | Field         | Details                                                   | Example           |
 | ------------- | --------------------------------------------------------- | ----------------- |